 We, the undersigned do hereby certify that Mr. George Wilson is of respectable Character ... our knowledge is in possession of Capital to the amount of $1220 ... believe it to be the intention of the said Mr. George Wilson to invest the same in Agricultural Pursuits in ...
 Colony.12

-There are two or three signatures which are indecipherable.
+There are two signatures, the first one of which is indecipherable.
+The second one is that of Colonial Secretary, John Montagu.
+Montagu had arrived with his wife and family on the convict transport ship John at the same time as George's older brother, Dr. Thomas Braidwood Wilson R.N., who was the Surgeon Superintendant supervising the convicts onboard.
 It is still an enigma how George came to be so well to do, given the modest life he would have had with his birth family, who were agricultural labourers, although his brother Thomas Braidwood Wilson was a Ship's Surgeon with the Royal Navy, and his brother Robert had been ordained a minister in 1828.
 There is no doubt a significant portion of George's history in Scotland that is still missing from this account.

 George's land grant of 1,500 acres in the parish of Bath (later Newick), county of Monmouth, is recorded on 25th February 1831 -